 When you sign up to AWS for the first time, you get started with AWS Free Usage Tier.
 The offer lasts for one year and includes 5 GB of Amazon S3 storage with the following monthly limitations:

 If you stay in this tier, AWS won’t charge anything unless the amount of requests or the storage capacity is exceeded.
 Free Usage Tier is the best way to test if Amazon S3 fits your requirements.

 Storage classes and Amazon Glacier

-AWS Amazon S3 has three storage classes: Standard, Standard I/A and Reduced Redundancy Storage (RRS).
+AWS Amazon S3 has four storage classes: Standard, Standard I/A, Standard One-Zone I/A and Reduced Redundancy Storage (RRS).
 Each one was designed for different purposes.